The Texas Data Privacy and Security Act (TDPSA)

 Noa Kahalon

 Noa is a certified CIPM, CIPP/E, and a Fellow of Information Privacy (FIP) from the IAPP.
 Her background consists of marketing, project management, operations, and law.
-She is the co-founder and COO of hoggo, an AI-driven SaaS platform for B2B trust where sellers can showcase & improve compliance and buyers can evaluate, manage and monitor them.
+She is the co-founder and COO of hoggo, an AI-driven Digital Governance platform that allows legal and compliance teams connect, monitor, and automate digital governance across all business workflows.